d3/d3-selection/README.md

 The html operator is based on the [innerHTML](http://dev.w3.org/html5/spec-LC/apis-in-html-documents.html#innerhtml) property; setting the inner HTML will replace any existing child elements.
 Also, you may prefer to use [*selection*.append](#selection_append) to create HTML content in a data-driven way; this operator is intended for when you want a little bit of HTML, say for rich formatting.

 If a *value* is specified, sets the inner HTML to the specified value on all selected elements.
-If the *value* is a constant, then all elements are given the same inner HTML; otherwise, if the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+If the *value* is a constant, then all elements are given the same inner HTML; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s inner HTML.
 A null value will clear the content.

 If a *value* is not specified, returns the inner HTML for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.